xtdb/xtdb/docs/internals.md

 resolved to their ids, and then the target content hashes are looked up as in querying above.

+Many valued attributes (cardinality many) are simply repeated in the aid/value index and taken from the document on initial indexing, there's no special handling of them.
+Order in lists etc. are preserved by the original document.

+Range queries are served by directly scanning the aid/value index, as it does not contain any information about time, and will be sorted by order.
+The values themselves needs to be encoded in a binary format that preserves order.

 The content-hash -> doc index is potentially a LRU cache backed by a larger, full key value store shared between the query nodes.